Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: An application to Bergman's model

-We should emphasize that an analytical expression can be obtained even when $\Phi$ and the process $X$ have more general forms.
+\begin{remark} We should emphasize that an analytical expression can be obtained even when $\Phi$ and the process $X$ have more general forms.
 This is a well-known application of asymptotic expansion technique to European contingent claims.
-See Takahashi (1999, 2015)~\cite{AT-org, Takahashi-review} and Kunitomo \& Takahashi (2003)~\cite{Kunitomo-Takahashi} for details on this topic.
-In the following, in order to focus on the implications of AE as prior knowledge in the deep BSDE solver instead of deriving AE formulas for general setups, we only deal with the terminal conditions consisting of call/put options and the log-normal process for $X$.
+See Takahashi (2015)~\cite{Takahashi-review} and references therein for details on this topic.
+It is also important to notice that the leading order asymptotic expansion keeps linearity.
+Since it is derived from a linearized BSDE, the resultant approximation is also linear with respect to the cash flow.
+Thus, in particular, the approximation for a derivatives portfolio is given by a sum of $Z^{\rm AE}$ for its individual contract. \end{remark} In the following, in order to focus on the implications of AE as prior knowledge in the deep BSDE solver instead of deriving AE formulas for general setups, we only deal with the terminal conditions consisting of call/put options and the log-normal process for $X$ in (\ref{eq-X}).